Apheresis: Types

 There are numerous types of apheresis.

 Donation

-Blood taken from a healthy donor can be separated into its component parts during blood donation, where the needed component is collected and the unharvested components are returned to the donor.
+Blood taken from a healthy donor can be separated into its parts during blood donation, where the needed component is collected and the unharvested components are returned to the donor.
 Fluid replacement is usually not needed in this type of collection.
-In many countries, apheresis donors can donate blood more often than those donating whole blood.
+In many countries, apheresis donors can donate platelets more often than those donating whole blood.
 There are several categories of component collections: